 Health and safety training is critical for child care providers.
 Well-trained child care providers know how to reduce the risk of illness and injury in their programs.
 New federal requirements have named eleven health and safety training topics that will be required for child care providers.

 Recently, Congress passed the Child Care and Development Block Grant Act of 2014 (CCDBG).
 This law includes new health and safety requirements for child care providers receiving funds from CCDBG.
 In September 2016, the CCDBG Final Rule was approved.
 The Final Rule made changes to the CCDBG Act of 2014 in order to best support the health and safety of children in child care as well as their parents and child care providers.
-The rule specifies certain health and safety topics on which child care providers must receive training.
+The rule specifies certain health and safety topics (see below) on which child care providers must receive training.
 Each state will determine what trainings meet their health and safety standards.

 - Pediatric First Aid and CPR

 - Prevention and control of infectious diseases (including immunizations)

 - Safe sleep practices and Prevention of Sudden Infant Death Syndrome (SIDS)